Introducing: The Oral Thermometer

 - Add several tenths of degrees to the temperature.
 When on a threshold of a fever, it is better to confirm the temperature by doing a rectal measurement just to be sure.

-Understanding the things that can go wrong when taking an oral temperature measurement is essential in getting the closest possible reading.
+Understanding the things that can go wrong when using an oral thermometer is essential in getting the closest possible reading.
 You can take more than two readings to ensure that you get an average measurement of the oral temperature.

 The difference between rectal and oral thermometers explained